fbpx

 Understanding The Difference Between Temporary And Permanent Fix To Your Smile

-If you’re considering All-on-4® treatment, it’s important to understand the process, recovery timeline, aftercare, and the difference between temporary and permanent bridges.
+If you’re considering All-on-4® treatment, it’s important to understand the overall process, recovery timeline, aftercare, and the difference between temporary and final bridges.

-The All-on-4® treatment is divided into two stages.
-In the first stage, the patient undergoes surgery for dental implants, and a temporary bridge is connected to the implants.
-After three to six months of healing, the temporary bridge is replaced by a final one.
+This treatment is completed in two stages.
+First, the implants are placed and a temporary bridge is fitted on the same day.
+After three to six months of healing, this is replaced with your long-term, final bridge.

-In this article, we’ll cover everything you need to know about the bridges used in All-on-4® treatment.
-We’ll also answer questions like “What is the purpose of temporary bridges in the All-on-4® treatment process?” and “Do I need a temporary bridge when getting All-on-4®?”
+In this article, we’ll explain everything you need to know about the bridges used in All-on-4® treatment, including the purpose of the temporary bridge and why it’s an essential part of the healing process.

 The Difference Between Temporary And Permanent Bridges

-Understanding the key differences between temporary and permanent bridges is essential if you’re researching All-on-4® dental implants.
-Both bridges play an important role during the treatment procedure.
-Below, we’ve outlined the key differences.
+Understanding the differences between temporary and permanent bridges is essential when considering full-arch dental implants.
+Both play important roles during treatment.
+Here’s a breakdown of the key differences:

 Functionality